In this shakedown of the top project management tools — Trello vs Asana vs Toggl Plan — find out which tool will work best for your business.

 - Fostering creativity by giving ownership and independence, not micromanagement.

-Projects or Plans inside Toggl Plan are managed simply using three basic concepts — plan timelines, team timelines, and boards.
+Projects or Plans inside Toggl Plan are managed simply using three basic concepts — Project timelines, team timelines, and boards.

 Let’s learn more about these features and compare them against Trello and Asana.